The 2018 Church Health Trends survey results are now available. You can find out more here

 The churches that contributed towards these findings vary in size – the smallest is 15 people, the largest around 450.
 They are located in the USA, the United Kingdom and Republic of Ireland, France, Germany, Canada, Australia, New Zealand, and South Africa.
 Some are urban churches, others are rural.
 Some churches had full-time leaders and staff, whilst for others, even the leader wasn’t fully employed by the church.
 Some churches are Pentecostal, some Baptist, some Evangelical, some Anglican, some nondenominational and some don’t know what they are!
 The range is wide because churches are wide.
 Yet, even within the variety of denominations, doctrines and contexts included, signs of a healthy church are constant.
-So here are my findings, from the church health assessments taken by churches I have served to date.
+So here are my findings, from the strategic planning I have partnered with churches in.

 How does your church compare with these findings?

 Scores are calculated from the average rating of all contributing churches.
 All scores will be presented as a box with a rating of 0% to 100%.
 The higher the percentage score, the healthier the area.

 Results are available for three areas of church health: